-In 2005, I found myself facing the most difficult decision of my life.
+In the fall of 2004, I found myself facing the most difficult decision of my life.
 It was an experience that forever changed me.
-This picture was taken on July 11, 2005 at WakeMed Hospital in Cary, NC.
-Looking back at this photo still makes me sad.
-All of the emotions come flooding back.
-The joy of finally holding my newborn baby girl in my arms.
+The picture above was taken on July 11, 2005 at WakeMed Hospital in Cary, North Carolina.
+Looking at this photo still makes me sad.
+I remember the joy of finally holding my newborn baby in my arms.
 The grief of knowing that I wouldn’t be able to keep her.
-And the uncertainty of not knowing whether I would live with regret for the rest of my life, or if I could somehow come to terms with the decision to place her in an open adoption with a loving couple that I had chosen.
+And the uncertainty of not knowing whether I would live with regret for the rest of my life, or if I could somehow come to terms with the decision to place her in an open adoption with a family that I had chosen.

-Today, I’m 31-years-old and married to my wonderful husband, Aaron.
-We have two beautiful kids, Teague (2.5) and Hadley (7 months).
-And yes, I still have a relationship with my sweet birth daughter, Deanna (12), and her amazing parents Don and De.
+Today, I’m a thirty-something marketing professional living in North Carolina.
+I’m married to my husband, Aaron.
+We have three wild savages, I mean kids, Teague (5) and Hadley (3) and Lawson (5 months).
+And yes, I still have an open relationship with my birth daughter, Deanna (15), and her parents Don and De.

 Life hasn’t exactly gone the way I had planned.
-But then, when does it ever?
+But then, does it ever?

 Disappointments litter our paths.
 Failures test our faith.
 And sorrows scar our hearts.